 The next example uses both accessories and a sweater paired with a black and white tartan sheath.

-The photos below show how I style a hot pink cashmere sweater with cardigan and jeans for Casual Friday.
+The photos below show how I style a hot pink sweater with cardigan and jeans for Casual Friday.

 Conclusions: Why You Should Embrace Adding Pink to Your Wardrobe